doitintl/LADV-Advanced-Design-Patterns-for-Amazon-DynamoDB/README.md

 - Use `CloudShell-eu.yaml` if you want to enforce deployment in EU regions (will fail if run outside EU).
 - `C9-Original-Do-Not-Use.yaml` remains for reference only and should not be deployed.

+Get Workshop Code In CloudShell
+- Open AWS CloudShell in your target region.
+- Download and extract the workshop bundle into your CloudShell home directory:

+`mkdir -p ~/workshop && cd ~/workshop && curl -L -o workshop.zip https://amazon-dynamodb-labs.com/assets/workshop.zip && unzip -q workshop.zip`

+- Verify files are present:

+`ls -la ~/workshop`

+Notes:
+- In CloudShell you can omit `--profile` from the AWS CLI examples below because CloudShell already has credentials configured.
+If running locally, keep using `--profile chetz-playground`.

 Prerequisites
 - AWS CLI v2 configured with a profile that has permissions for CloudFormation, IAM, EC2, S3, Lambda, and SSM (Session Manager).
 Example profile: `chetz-playground`.
 - Choose your target region in the CLI config or via `--region`.